Getting There

 But wait – how am I supposed to get to the conference venue if I only get the ticket there?

 You are referring to the great conference-public-transport-paradox that even the smartest researchers have been unable to solve since the beginning of time.
 All we came up with is that you may have to buy a ticket for that one trip after all.
-Dodging the fare is not recommended (but not unheard of).
+Dodging the fare is not recommended (but not unheard of) as it might come with a hefty fine.